 Shopping in Rio

-However, for some people Christmas means shopping, and the malls and markets in Rio do not disappoint them.
+However, for some people Christmas means shopping, and the malls.
+The markets in Rio do not disappoint them.
 Shopping destinations such as Shopping Leblon, Rio Sul and Barra Shopping are ornately decorated and also have many special offers, so finding a Christmas present for a friend or a family member back home is not a problem at all.
 Also, the numerous Christmas fairs that pop around the city offer some unusual articles.

 Just like everywhere else around the world, Christmas in Rio is a family occasion.
 People take holidays or leave on and before Christmas, even most shops are closed for the occasion.
 After the traditional dinner is finished, the family ventures out to see the decorations or the elaborate fireworks that light up the sky.